NLeSC/DiVE/README.md

 			"Properties":[9,4,4]}

 ## From output of LargeVis to input of DiVE ##
-The output of LargeVis can be processed into an input of the viewer by using the scripts in "the folder "prepareData"...
-(TBC)...
+The output of LargeVis can be processed into an input of the viewer by using the python script "MakeVizDataWithProperMetaData.py" in the folder "prepareData".
+It is called with

+		python MakeVizDataWithProperMetaData.py -coord coordinatesFile -metadata metaDataFile -dir baseDir -np -namesOfPropertiesFile -pif -propertiesIntensitiesFile